 - Travel which occurred within the award period but the expense has not yet been recorded in the Actuals Ledger for the award

 - Estimated expenses for goods or services which were not incurred before the award expiration date

 - Cost transfers

-- Payroll transfers (NOTE: as of July 1, 2014, journal transfers to record payroll costs in BFS are temporarily allowed -- read more.)
+- Please note: as of July 1, 2014, journal transfers to record payroll costs in BFS are temporarily allowed